alocken/DS-Final-Project-NeuroLearn/README.md

 Deep learning image recognition model that analyzes MRI scans to detect/classify brain conditions using learned image features.

 # Project Scope
-Focus on one type of brain condition to build a targeted model for.
-Focus will look at building a model to identify when an image is a brain glioma in a Basic Color Map dataset versus another brain condition.
-The images will include both brain glioma and other types of brain conditions (specifically brain meningioma).
+Focus on two types of brain conditions to build a targeted model for.
+Focus will look at building a model to identify when an image is a brain glioma in a Basic Color Map dataset versus a brain meningioma (another brain condition).
+The images will include both brain conditions.

 Brain glioma refers to a type of tumor that originates in the glial cells of the brain, which provide support and protection to neurons.
 Gliomas are often aggressive and can occur in various parts of the brain, leading to symptoms like headaches, seizures, and cognitive impairments.

+A brain meningioma is a typically benign, slow-growing tumor that arises from the meninges which are the protective membranes covering the brain and spinal cord.

 # Dataset
 ## Brain Cancer MRI Colorized Dataset